-Draw a straight line that is perpendicular to the micrometer markings from the middle of one long bar to the middle of the next long bar:
+Hold the line tool button down (or right click) and select the straight line option.
+Draw a line perpendicular to the micrometer markings from the edge one long bar to the same edge of the next long bar.

-Notice that the yellow calibration line barely touches the tops of the four short bars.
+Notice that the yellow calibration line barely touches the ends of the four short bars.
 This placement helps ensure that the calibration line is fairly straight, even though the image is at an angle.
-Also notice that the yellow calibration lines goes from the middle of the long bar on the left to the middle of the long bar on the right.
+Also notice that the yellow calibration line goes from the left edge of the long bar on the left to the left edge of the long bar on the right.
+It is fine to go from the right edge to the right edge instead.
 (Think about why it would not be accurate to draw a calibration line from the middle of one bar to the left or right side of the other bar.)

-Tell ImageJ that the line you have just drawn is exactly 50 $\mu m$ (micrometers or microns; often abbreviated as microns) long.
+Tell Image| that the line you have just drawn is exactly 50 μm (micrometers or microns) long.
 To do this, select "Set Scale..." from the Analyze menu.
 You will see a dialog box similar to the one at left.

-This action converts pixels on the monitor to microns.
+DO NOT CHANGE the 'distance in pixels' box on your computer ONLY CHANGE the 'known distance' and 'the unit of length' This action converts pixels on the monitor to microns.
 When you have calibrated ImageJ for this session at a given magnification, you do not need to recalibrate.
-(Make sure to check the "global" box so that your calibration will apply to all subsequent images!)
+(Make sure to check the "global" box so that your calibration will apply to all subsequent images.)